AdobeDocs/commerce-webapi/src/pages/graphql/schema/catalog-service/queries/categories.md

 # categories query

-The `categories` query returns categories and the products assigned to those categories.
+The `categories` query returns category data and using `subtree`, their sub-categories.

 ## Syntax